Alabama cotton county building gin for first time in decades

 Associated Growers Cooperative is building a more than $7.2 million gin in Limestone County, near the Tennessee line in north Alabama.

-The facility's assistant manager, Billy Stickler, told the Decatur Daily the complex is the first new cotton gin constructed in Limestone in 60 years.
-The machines separate cotton fibers from seeds and are a vital component in cotton production.
+The facility's assistant manager, Billy Stickler, tells the Decatur Daily the complex is the first new cotton gin constructed in Limestone in 60 years.
+Gins separate cotton fibers from seeds and are a vital component in cotton production.

-The gin will replace he cooperative's adjacent plant near Athens that was built in the late 1950s, Stickler said.

-"If we were going to stay in the cotton business, this had to happen," said Stickler, who has worked at the plant 20 years.
-"Last season, we ginned 34,000 bales of cotton.
-It took us five and a half months, working 12-hour days, seven days a week.
-We had five days off."

 Government statistics show Limestone and adjacent Madison counties were Alabama's top-producing cotton areas last year.

-Cotton is a bright spot in Alabama agriculture, and a new gin is good news because the state needs the infrastructure, said Max Runge of the Alabama Extension System.
+Max Runge of the Alabama Extension System says cotton is a bright spot in Alabama agriculture, and a new gin is good news because the state needs the infrastructure.

-"It is one of the keys in having a healthy ag economy," Runge said.

-The number of acres planted in cotton is forecast to reach 490,000 statewide, up 13 percent, for 2018, according to the U.S. Department of Agriculture's National Agricultural Statistics Service.
-In 2017, 435,000 acres of cotton were planted and 430,000 acres harvested, the report said.

 Information from: The Decatur Daily, http://www.decaturdaily.com/decaturdaily/index.shtml